ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 identified package or if it occurs in an underlying library by looking at the Traceback or Stacktrace e.g. python crashes being reported about a package using python.
-If you do not believe the error is a new one or was not caused by your stable release update then `contact the the SRU team <#contact-the-sru-team>`__ regarding overriding the crash.
+If you do not believe the error is a new one or was not caused by your stable release update then :ref:`contact the SRU team <howto-contact>` regarding overriding the crash.

+.. _howto-contact:

 Contact the SRU team
 --------------------